wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;He who is beyond time — the Unnameable.
 A glowing ember, moved round and round quickly enough, appears as a glowing circle.
 When the movement ceases, the ember remains.
-Similarly, the ‘I am’ in movement creates the world.
-The ‘I am’ at peace becomes the Absolute.
+Similarly, the “I Am” in movement creates the world.
+The “I Am” at peace becomes the Absolute.
 You are like a man with an electric torch walking through a gallery.
 You can see only what is within the beam.
 The rest is in darkness.